 What Recent Buyers Report

 According to user consensus, the magazine may take some time to break-in.
 However, it functions flawlessly after getting used to the rifle.
-The magazines have a strong spring which ensures that the rounds properly feed into the receiver.
+The magazines have a strong spring which ensures that the rounds feed properly into the receiver.
 The finish of the magazine is splendid and protects it from any sort of wear and tear for years to come.

 Why it Stands Out to Us